Purfview/whisper-standalone-win/README.md

 For decent transcription use not smaller than `medium` model.
 Guide how to run the command line programs: https://www.youtube.com/watch?v=A3nwRCV-bTU
 Examples how to do batch processing on the multiple files: https://github.com/Purfview/whisper-standalone-win/discussions/29

+## Standalone Whisper info:

+Vanilla Whisper, compiled as is - no changes to the original code.

 ## Standalone Faster-Whisper info: